 What is a Direct Cost?

-Direct cost is a relatively simplistic term and can better be understood by doing a comparative analysis with indirect costs so that we may better understand the difference between the two and what is attributable to each segment.
+Direct cost is a relatively simplistic term and can better be understood by doing a comparative analysis with indirect costs so that we may better understand the difference between the two.
 By also knowing what constitutes an indirect cost, an elimination process can be performed to determine the direct costs.

-Indirect costs go beyond the costs attributable to a specific cost object and can be less precise.
-They can be attributable to multiple projects or ventures and are less rigid.
+Indirect costs cannot be attributable to a specific cost object.
+They may instead be attributable to multiple projects or are incurred to support overall operations.
 When building financial models or understanding managerial accounting, direct costs are a component that helps managers and entrepreneurs alike make sound business decisions.

 - Direct cost is an accounting term that describes costs that can be directly attributable to a cost object.

 - Direct costs take many shapes and forms in accounting and managerial discussions.
-One example can be the capital equipment required for an assembly line.
+One example can be the use of capital equipment required for an assembly line.

 - When building financial models or understanding managerial accounting, direct costs are a component that helps managers and entrepreneurs alike make sound business decisions.